 - Primary Care Physician: First, you may seek help from your regular doctor who can write a prescription for your pain.
 He or she may also suggest lifestyle changes such as an exercise program, quitting smoking or weight loss.
 Most likely he or she will recommend seeing a pain care doctor for a specific diagnosis and treatment for your chronic pain.
-The pain doctors in New York or pain doctors in New Jersey are conveniently located at pain treatment clinics in your neighborhood.
+The pain doctors in New York or pain doctors in New Jersey are conveniently located at pain treatment clinic in your neighborhood.

 - Massage Therapist: Medical massage therapy is more intensive and specific than recreational massage.
 Nonetheless, it can be instrumental in alleviating pain due to muscle tension, problems with tendons and other soft tissue issues.
 When your massage therapist works in coordination with a pain specialist doctor who has developed an accurate diagnosis for your condition, the results can be very helpful.

 - Physical Therapist: A physical therapist will develop a program for your specific issue.
 It is essential to exercise the right set of muscles or to treat the exact area that is causing the problem to experience results.
 For example, if you are having difficulty with your sciatic nerve, you might feel pain in one or both of your legs, but the problem is situated in your spine due to the fact that one disk may be pressing on this specific nerve.
 Developing stronger core muscles and working on proper posture for your back may be included in your physical therapy sessions.
 Also, your physical therapist will advise you on how to perform daily or work activities to avoid any further damage.
 She or he may even suggest using a brace to support your back for certain repeated motions for your daily activities.